foundation-model-stack/fms-acceleration/plugins/framework/README.md

 )
 ```

-We also provide `framework.requires_agumentation` to check if augumentation is required by the plugins.
+We also provide `framework.requires_augmentation` to check if augumentation is required by the plugins.

 Finally pass the model to train: